electricimp/Usb/drivers/USB_Hub_Driver/README.md

 ## License ##

-This library is licensed under the terms of the [MIT License](LICENSE).
+This driver is licensed under the terms of the [MIT License](LICENSE).
 It is copyright &copy; 2019, Electric Imp, Inc.